 ‘The Stations’ – Project tracing the emotional journey of refugees.

 ‘PEEL’ – A study of identity created by young people.

 ‘The Sober Parrot’ – Alcohol free venue in Cheltenham.

 Marksteen grew up on a mission station deep inside the savannah of Tanzania.
 Working across the world, he has lived in Denmark, Holland, the US and the UK.
 He speaks four languages, writes a fifth, is a keen cyclist and motorcyclist and an avid collector of many things.
 He believes that everyone has the ability to be creative and is committed to teaching young people how to express their imagination and ideas through creative thinking.
 He also writes music and plays numerous instruments.
-He lives with his wife Louise in Cheltenham and has four children and two cats: Tom and Jerry.
+He lives with his wife Louise in Cheltenham and has four children, a cheeky Patterdale Terrier and two cats: Tom and Jerry.